Buharu/RPA_Training_Tutorials/README.md

 * Log Message
 * IF
 * Move File

+Methods used:
+* FileInfo.Directory
+* ToString
+* Filename.Name
+* Containts
+* Substring
+* Length
+* Filename.Extention

+### Main_Working_with_PDF_files

+Read a PDF file using native activity and OCR activity

+Activities used:
+* Browser for File
+* Read PDF Text
+* Read PDF With OCR
+* Write Text File
+* Message Box

+### Main_Extract_data_from_Invoices
+You have received an E-mail containing scanned PDF files containing the latest invoices.
+Your task is to create a workflow that extracts the Date and Total from these invoices and write them into an excel file.

+Activities used:
+* Browser for Folder
+* Build Data Table
+* For Each File in Folder
+* Read PDF with OCR
+* MultipleAssign
+* Log Message
+* Add Data Row
+* Invoke WorkFlow File
+* Write Range Workbook

+Methods used:
+* FullName
+* ToString
+* Substring
+* IndexOf
+* String.Format

+### Main_Extract_data_from_multiple_pdf_files
+Consider a mid-sized company, facing the herculean task of extracting specific data from all the invoices generated during a month.
+The required data from the PDF files are credit amount, balance due, and invoice number.

+Activities used:
+* Browser For Folder
+* Build Data Table
+* For each File in Folder
+* Assign
+* Use Application/Browser
+* Get Text
+* Add Data Row
+* Invoke WorkFlow File

+Methods used:
+* FullName
+* ToString
+* Replace
+* Name

 ## Check_App_State_&_Verify_Execution
 Use the "Pick Activity", "Pick Branch Activity" and "verify execution" features to check if the user is logged in to the ACME page.